Best Golf Wedges for Mid Handicappers of 2023

 A pitching wedge holds a loft of 44-48 degrees.
 Each golf equipment manufacturer has their own specific loft for their pitching wedge, but the majority provide players with a loft of 44 degrees.

-The pitching wedge works better on chip shots from around the green when compared to other wedges such as the sand or lob wedge.
 With its loft, the pitching wedge provides a shallow shot arc with plenty of forward roll, great for when you need to bump and run a chip shot to the cup.

 What handicap is a mid handicap golfer?